 I've had Lyme almost all my life.
 It's a part of me and my routine I know it's unusual, but often I forget that it is anything different from anyone else.
 This is just who I am, just like being a woman, or a writer.
 But sometimes there are things I wish my friends knew about my life with Lyme Disease so maybe they might understand a little better.

 My battle with Lyme Disease began before I knew I had it.

-Like many people I was misdiagnosed for many years before finally being diagnosed.
-Everything from MS to Anxiety have been on my medical records.
+Like many people, I was misdiagnosed for many years before finally being diagnosed.
+Everything from MS to Anxiety has been on my medical records.
 Lyme is commonly misdiagnosed, leaving people wondering if their friends or family are making up their illness and the victim wondering if they will ever find relief.

 I was likely a small child when I was bitten by a tick carrying my future inside it.
 My body has fought an invasion since I was in elementary school.
 I spent my 20's wondering why I couldn't keep up with people my age.
 Now I know.

 Sometimes I need to rest to let it catch up.
 I'm not the girl to take on a hike or plan a marathon with.
 But I'll be your friend who loves to meet up for coffee and a chat.

 Here are a few things I wish my friends knew about Lyme Disease:

 My “Resting Bitch Face” isn't what you think.

 I live with pain.
 Every day, every hour, something hurts somewhere.
 Sometimes it's an ache or a dull throb, other times it is the painful sting of inflammation.
 My liver has issues, I have tremors that shake my hands and my short-term memory is awful.
 Yet I manage it the best I can without meds because I know overall, the meds are very damaging to my other organs that are also fighting this disease.